Home remedies for cold and flu symptoms

 "People are very polarized and take matters personally,” Dr. Levinson says.
 “Also, the excessive media coverage, immediacy of social media platforms and the prevalence of ‘always on’ news from smartphones and other personal devices creates 24-hour exposure to politics, which can be overwhelming.”

 While divisive political beliefs and actions may have increased stress, they don’t have to negatively affect your holidays.
-There are steps that you can take to care for yourself and ensure that your seasonal gatherings are not upended by political disagreements.
+There are steps that you can take to care for yourself and ensure that your celebrations are not upended by political disagreements.

-The APA offers these eight tips to manage political strife and stress during holiday celebrations:
+The APA offers these eight tips to manage political strife and stress during the holidays:

-- Plan ahead if you’re concerned about the potential for difficult conversations to develop.
-Schedule fun activities and outings that keep attendees occupied and connected.
+Plan ahead if you’re concerned about the potential for difficult conversations to develop.
+Schedule games or virtual activities that keep friends and family occupied and connected.

-- Set ground rules about topics everyone is comfortable discussing before you gather and commit to them.
+Set ground rules about topics everyone is comfortable discussing before you commit to them.
 Perhaps a family discussion about religion is OK, but talking about politics is not.

-- Recognize if the conversation has become too volatile or is upsetting others around you.
-Change the topic, excuse yourself or suggest that you resume the conversation another time so that you can enjoy the holidays together.
+Recognize if the conversation has become too volatile or is upsetting others around you.
+Change the topic, excuse yourself or suggest that you resume the conversation another time so that you can enjoy the holidays.